 16. Kusa Mochi (草餅)

-Kusa Mochi Japanese Desert
+Kusa mochi Japanese dessert

 17. Taiyaki (たい焼き)

-Taiyaki is basically a regular fish-shaped pancake or waffle.
-It is placed on a grid with mold on both sides.
-It is very similar to those Swiss crepes.
-And it is usually grilled until golden.
+Taiyaki is basically a regular pancake or waffle in the shape of a fish.
+It is placed on a grill with molds on both sides.
+It is quite similar to those Swiss crepes.
+And it is usually grilled until golden brown.

-The most common Taiyaki is stuffed with sweet beans, but you can find them with chocolate, cream, cheese, green tea or stuffed with meat and chicken.
-It is a recipe with infinite possibilities, just have the shape in the shape of a fish.
+The most common taiyaki is filled with sweet bean paste, but you can find them filled with chocolate, cream, cheese, green tea, or stuffed with meat and chicken.
+It is a recipe with infinite possibilities, as long as you have the fish-shaped mold.

 18. Yatsuhashi (八橋)